AkechiKogoro/project1/project.md

 ## Dataset

-*Yellow cabs*  the only vehicles that have the right to pick up street-hailing and prearranged passengers anywhere in New York City.
+*Yellow cabs*  (590mb) the only vehicles that have the right to pick up street-hailing and prearranged passengers anywhere in New York City.

-*Street-hail Liveries*: permitted to accept street-hails.
+*Green taxi* (16.5mb) permitted to accept street-hails.
 In exchange, Street-Hail Liveries may not operate in the Hail Exclusionary Zone, south of West 110th St and East 96th St.

-*For-Hire Vehicle Bases*:
+*For-Hire Vehicle Bases* (140mb)
 For-Hire Vehicles (FHVs) provide pre-arranged transportation throughout New York City.

     - Livery Base
     - Black Car Base
     - Luxury Limousine Base
-    - High volume for high vehicle
+    - High volume for high vehicle (5.06GB)
         - Uber
         - Lyft
         - Juno